Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Derivation of covariance matrix for non-negligible multiplicative bias

 Because, the multiplicative bias residual is assumed to be small for any contemporary shear estimators, we will neglect terms of second order in $m$ and $m^\prime$.
 Substituting \ref{eqn:A3} into \ref{eqn:A2} and multiplying through the brackets gives:

 Simplifying this further,

 Thus, the full expression for the covariance, separating out the shape-noise only terms which only contribute to the diagonal elements, is given by:

-From this, we can see that the inclusion of multiplicative bias residuals amounts to percent level corrections in the covariance terms.
-As the approach we take is to include the residual multiplicative bias as a systematic uncertainty in our measurement, we therefore use the original equation of \citetalias{Leonard2018} in our forecasts.
+We can see that the inclusion of multiplicative bias residuals amounts to percent level corrections in the covariance terms.
+Since we include the residual multiplicative bias as a systematic uncertainty in our measurement, we therefore use the original equation of \citetalias{Leonard2018} in our forecasts.

 The errors shown on the forecast data points are obtained from a covariance matrix produced using \textsc{TJPCov}.
 However, because \textsc{TJPCov} does not yet have the functionality to calculate the covariance for the specific quantity we are interested in here, we instead employed equation \ref{eqn:A1}.